All of our content is written by humans, not robots. Learn More

 Why VPNs Malfunction

-As user-friendly as VPNs may be, there’s an intricacy in the mechanics behind their functionality.
-They are like a virtual car engine – easy to switch on and off, but if you look under the hood, you’ll see a lot of moving components.
+As user-friendly as VPNs may be, there’s an intricacy in how they function.
+They are like a virtual car engine – easy to switch on and off.
+However, if you look under the hood, you’ll see a lot of moving components.

 Any of those parts can malfunction and cause your VPN to stall.
 There could be an issue with your network or firewall, your device, or the VPN app.
 Some issues may even be caused by things beyond our control, such as when there’s a server or maintenance issue or when the VPN infrastructure is down.